Onthophagus nuchicornis

 Onthophagus nuchicornis is a species of dung beetle in the family Scarabaeidae.
 It is found in Europe and North America.
 Though Onthophagus nuchicornis is listed as "Vulnerable" in the United Kingdom, it is a common and abundant species in North America.
 It has been used as a model organism for ecotoxicological studies of ivermectin, where different biological endpoints (e.g. dung burial) are stimulated at low levels of ivermectin exposure, but impaired at high levels of ivermectin exposure.

+Like other beetles within the genus, larva bulk-feed within subterranean brood balls, while adults consume the dead and living microbial biomass within the dung.
+This species can reproduce using the dung of various different North American mammals including: red fox, moose, and bobcat.